Top Analog Synthesizers for Vintage Sound Aficionados

 A colorful illustration of different analog synthesizers representing various budgets and skill levels

 For those who desire to get their hands on the knobs and keys of an analog synthesizer, the journey begins with finding the right instrument.
 Entry-level models offer a gentle introduction to this world, while mid-range synths provide a richer feature set for those ready to expand their musical horizons.
-And for the connoisseurs of sound design, high-end analog synthesizers await with their unparalleled polyphony and sound-shaping capabilities.
+For the connoisseurs of sound design, high-end analog synthesizers await with their unparalleled polyphony and sound-shaping capabilities.
 Let’s explore the top picks across these categories.

 Entry-level Analog Synths